hexomicron/open-creative-tech/index.md

 If you're here, you must be seeking what you're seeing.
-Welcome.

-If you're a programmer with a creative side, an artist with a technical side, or an engineer with an eye for the visual looking
+If you're a programmer with a creative side, an artist with a technical side, or an engineer with an eye for the visual looking to explore multidisciplinary approaches to technological solutions, or you're just plain curious -- Welcome!

 #### What is Creative Tech?